ZekiKam/Biohackathon/README.md

 | `assembly_metrics.png` | Cluster count, assembly %, largest cluster vs step |
 | `final_comparison.png` | 2×2 comparison grid of all experiments |

-## Dependencies

-- AcousTools (+ PyTorch)
-- NumPy, SciPy
-- vedo (+ VTK)
-- Matplotlib, Pillow

 ---

-# Project Purpose and Scientific Objective

-## The problem this project addresses

-Glioblastoma (GBM) is an extremely aggressive brain cancer with very limited treatment options, principally surgery and chemotherapy.
-The supplied project brief describes GBM as affecting approximately 3.19 people per 100,000 worldwide, representing around 32% of primary brain tumours, with an average mortality period of approximately 12-18 months.
-These figures should be checked against the specific epidemiological source used in any publication or presentation.

-Drug discovery is hindered by the gap between laboratory models and patient tumours.
-Standard 2D cultures grow GBM cells flat on plastic.
-That geometry can silence or alter the drug-resistance and invasion programmes that make GBM lethal, so a drug that appears effective in a dish may fail repeatedly in patients.

-## Why 3D culture and microgravity matter

-Three-dimensional culture allows cells to form structures more like those in the brain.
-It can restore more complex cell organization, allow a hypoxic core to develop, and prevent cells from simply adhering to a flat plate.
-These properties can increase tumour-like behaviour, tumourigenicity, and invasion, which helps explain why results from 2D drug testing often translate poorly to clinical trials.

-Ground-based 3D cultures still experience gravity.
-Spheroids can settle, disaggregate, and develop inconsistent morphologies.
-The project concept is that microgravity removes this gravity-driven settling artefact, potentially supporting more uniform and reproducible organoids, larger and more complex spheroids, and a more faithful spatial arrangement of tumour cells.
-The intended model is one that better preserves tumour architecture, hypoxia gradients, cell-cell interactions, immune context, and aggressive molecular signatures.
-These are scientific motivations for the design; this repository's simulation does not itself create a microgravity environment or validate gene expression and immune fidelity.

-## Why cymatics and acoustic manipulation matter

-Cymatics uses sound fields to create organized pressure and radiation-force patterns.
-A transducer phase array is an electronically controlled collection of sound emitters.
-By changing the phase and amplitude of the emitters, the array can create acoustic traps at chosen positions.

-This makes acoustic manipulation precise and contactless: particles can be moved without a mechanical probe.
-In a future biological rig, the pressure field could be designed to control the location, shape, and cell-cell pressure of a tumouroid.
-In this repository, those ideas are represented by simulated particles, acoustic focal points, and simplified cell-cell interaction rules.

-## Proposed application and rig concept

-The broader Wav.io concept is a brain-cancer microgravity modeller: a purpose-fit functional test rig combining a 3D GBM culture environment with acoustic positioning.
-A possible workflow is to form tumour spheroids in a hydrogel, transport the culture to a microgravity environment, introduce a tailored growth medium, and use acoustic pressure gradients to aggregate or position the floating spheroids into a tumouroid that can be observed and tested.

-The proposed rig concept includes a spherical transducer arrangement, optical access for imaging and treatment tracking, fluid or hydrogel injection ports, and sealed pneumatic dosing.
-A feedback controller could use real-time observations to optimize the acoustic parameters.
-The exact rig dimensions, frequency, number of transducers, and control algorithm are design parameters for the hardware and future application; they are not all implemented by this particle simulation.

-The intended impact is a more uniform and reproducible GBM model, improved drug-efficacy evaluation, and faster therapeutic screening.
-Microgravity and acoustic levitation are complementary: microgravity supplies the biological context, while acoustic forces provide controllable positioning and assembly.

 # What the Code Does